The 20 Best Microphthalmia Doctors in Japan

 Yushima, JP

-Takuya Ogawa practices in Yushima, Japan.
+Takuya Ogawa practices practicing medicine in Yushima, Japan.
 Mr. Ogawa is rated as an Advanced expert by MediFind in the treatment of Microphthalmia.
-His top areas of expertise are Oculofaciocardiodental Syndrome, Microphthalmia, Klippel-Trenaunay Syndrome, Goldenhar Disease, and Osteotomy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Oculofaciocardiodental Syndrome, Microphthalmia, Klippel-Trenaunay Syndrome, Goldenhar Disease, and Osteotomy.

 Advanced in Microphthalmia